-- Academic background and at least a 3.0/4.0 grade point average.

-- Personal history and diversity statement.

-- Statement of purpose.

-- Preparation and performance in courses that constitute basic preparation for advanced study in atmospheric science.
-(See Preparatory Work, above.)

-- Three letters of recommendation.
+- Academic background and at least a 3.0/4.0 grade point average. - Preparation and performance in courses that constitute basic preparation for advanced study in soil science.
+(See Preparatory Work, above.) - Verbal, quantitative, and analytical Graduate Record Exam (GRE) scores.
+Subject exams are not required. - Three letters of recommendation.

 - TOEFL or IELTS scores for applicants whose primary language is not English.
-The minimum TOEFL scores required for admission to graduate study at UC Davis are 550 for the paper test and 80 for the Internet-based test; for the IELTS, the minimum score is 7.0 on a 9-point scale.
-TOEFL and IELTS scores are only valid for two years from the date the test was taken. - Identification of one or more members of the group able to serve as a major professor (Ph.D. and M.S.
-Thesis track only).
+The minimum TOEFL scores required for admission to graduate study at UC Davis are 550 for the paper test and 80 for the Internet-based test; for the IELTS, the scores must be less than 2 years old, and the overall BAND score must be at least 7 on a 9-point scale. - Identification of one or more members of the group willing to serve as a major professor.

-The final decision on admission is the responsibility of the Dean of Graduate Studies upon recommendation by the Atmospheric Science Graduate Group.
+The final decision on admission is the responsibility of the dean of Graduate Studies upon recommendation of the Atmospheric Science Graduate Group.